folmert/No-Old-Images/README.md

-# No Old Images
+# No Old Images (NOI, /neu̯/)
 Simplifies searching for fresh content by generating CSS to hide already displayed images.
-You can paste the CSS into a style manager (i.e. [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)).
-Currently works only with google images.
+You can paste the generated CSS into a style manager (i.e. [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)) to make it active permanently.
+Currently works only with Google Images and since it originally displays images only in base64 it requires running NOI to generate `href` on each linked image that Google Images display, in order to make the CSS active.

 ## Example